Greater New Haven: New Haven Service Delivery Area

 A service delivery area is a geographical area within which employment and training services are provided under the Job Training Partnership Act.
-This definition contains 14 towns, with the town of Clinton added to the thirteen listed above.
+This definition contains 14 towns and cities, with the town of Clinton added to the thirteen listed above.

-South Central Region
+South Central Planning Region

-The South Central Region is an officially designated region of Connecticut administered by a regional council of governments.
+The South Central Connecticut Planning Region is an officially designated region of Connecticut administered by a regional council of governments.
 The regional council carries out land use, infrastructure, and long-term economic planning for the member towns.
 This definition contains 15 towns and includes the towns/cities of Meriden and Milford, in addition to those listed above.

 New Haven Labor Market Area

 A labor market area, as defined by the U.S. Bureau of Labor Statistics, is an economically integrated area within which individuals can reside and find employment within a reasonable distance or can readily change employment without changing their place of residence.
 This definition contains 17 towns including the towns of Cheshire, Clinton, Killingworth, and Meriden.